mingboi95/volatility_nlp/README.md

 | Accuracy    | 0.6154         | 0.6603   | 0.7051   |
 | F1-Weighted | 0.6041         | 0.5812   | 0.5864   |
 | F2-Weighted | 0.6105         | 0.6244   | 0.6515   |

-## README
-- `code` contains the notebook for preprocessing, sentiment analysis and modelling
-- `demo` contains our deliverable showing how to utilise the code for your own needs
-- `scrape_twitter` is our code for scraping Twitter data

 ## Project Structure
 ```